colah/Conv-Nets-Series/part1.md

 A more sophisticated approach notices a kind of *symmetry* in the properties it's useful to look for in the data.
 We care a lot about local properties of the data: What frequency of sounds are there around a given time?
 Are they increasing or decreasing?
 And so on.

 We care about the same properties at all points in time.
-It's useful to know the frequencies at the beginning, and also useful to know the frequencies at the end.
-And again, these are local properties, in that we only need to look at a small window of the audio sample in order to determine them.
+It's useful to know the frequencies at the beginning, it's useful to know the frequencies in the middle, and it's also useful to know the frequencies at the end.
+Again, note that these are local properties, in that we only need to look at a small window of the audio sample in order to determine them.

-So, we can create a group of neurons, $A$, that look at small time segments of our data.
-A looks at all such segments, computing certain *features*.
+So, we can create a group of neurons, $A$, that look at small time segments of our data.[^modular] $A$ looks at all such segments, computing certain *features*.
 Then, the output of this *convolutional layer* is fed into a fully-connected layer, $F$.

+[^modular]: Groups of neurons, like $A$, that appear in multiple places are sometimes called *modules*, and networks that use them are sometimes called *modular neural networks*.

 <div class="bigcenterimgcontainer">
 <img src="img/Conv-9-Conv2.png" alt="" style="">